vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=AlexxIT&repository=WebRTC&category=integration)

-You also need to create **two automations**, one to **show the popup** when motion is detected and one to **hide the popup** when no motion is detected anymore.
+You also need to create **two automations**, one to **show the popup** when a person is detected and one to **hide the popup** when no person is detected anymore.
 It will show the popup on all your dashboards.

 #### Automation: Show popup

-Create an automation that triggers when motion is detected and shows the popup with the camera stream.
+Create an automation that triggers when a person is detected and shows the popup with the camera stream.
-In my case I have a [Node-RED](/node-red/node-red_home-assistant) automation which set the `input_boolean.frontdoor_detection_mode` to `on` when a person is detected and set to `off` after a delay once no motion is detected anymore.
+In my case I have a [Node-RED](/node-red/node-red_home-assistant) automation which set the `input_boolean.frontdoor_detection_mode` to `on` when a person is detected and set to `off` after a delay once no person is detected anymore.

 [![Open your Home Assistant instance and show your automations.](https://my.home-assistant.io/badges/automations.svg)](https://my.home-assistant.io/redirect/automations/)